notagenius/Blender_Addon_byThatWolfieFeeling/README.md

-# Blender Add-ons made by ThatWolfieFeeling
+# Blender Add-ons Made by ThatWolfieFeeling

 ## Over-all Usage:
 1. put script in your blender folder: